talkpython/installing-python/install-python.md

 Python 3.10.1
 ```

-If you see this and the reported version number is sufficently high (often 3.9 or higher), **you are good to go**.
+If you see this and the reported version number is sufficiently high (often 3.9 or higher), **you are good to go**.

 #### 2.7?
 Uh oh, your Python is badly outdated!